 The Company won 20%, or \$65.4 million, of the domestic capital dredging projects awarded in 2019, compared to 62%, or \$476.4 million, in the prior year.
 During 2019, we were awarded an additional phase of a coastal restoration project in Mississippi and a capital dredging project in Rhode Island.
 Domestic capital dredging work made up \$347.4 million, or 59%, of our December 31, 2019 contracted backlog.
 During 2019, we continued to earn revenue on deepening projects in Charleston, Tampa, Jacksonville and the Delaware River, which were in backlog at December 31, 2018.
 We expect substantially all of our domestic capital backlog at December 31, 2019 to be performed in 2020.
-The projects coming into the pipeline include additional phases of work in Corpus Christi, new projects in the Ports of Norfolk, Virginia and Freeport, Texas and large coastal restoration projects in Mississippi and Louisiana.
-Further, several liquefied natural gas petro chemical and crude oil projects are creating the need for port development in support of energy exports.
-We expect several of these private client projects to be bid in 2020.
+The projects coming into the pipeline include additional phases of work in Corpus Christi, new projects in the Ports of Norfolk, Virginia and Freeport, Texas and large coastal restoration projects to be bid in 2020.
 The nation's governors continue to show commitment to their respective ports through engagement and funding.
 Finally, Congress has also shown a commitment to ports and waterways, providing record annual budgets for the Corps for port deepening and channel maintenance.